rm-hull/luma.oled/README.md

 Notes:

-* When using the SPI connection, Data/Command is an "out of band" signal that tells the controller if you're sending commands or display data.
-With I2C, the signal is sent "in band" as an address.
+* When using the 4-wire SPI connection, Data/Command is an "out of band" signal that tells the controller if you're sending commands or display data.
+With 3-wire SPI and I2C, the signal is sent "in band" as an address.
 If you're already using the listed GPIO pin, you can select another and just pass an `gpio_command_data_select` argument specifying the new pin number in your serial interface create call.

 * By connecting CS to CE0, the display becomes available on SPI port 0.
 You can connect it to CE1 to have it available on port 1.
 If so, pass `port=1`